 What Is Interpretable AI?

-Avoiding Clever Hans Effects
+Avoiding the Clever Hans Effect

 In the late 19th century, there was a horse in Germany named Hans whose owner thought he could perform math, including complex operations like interest calculation.
 The horse would tap his hooves on the ground to indicate an answer, and he would get it right.

-Why Does Explainable AI Matter?
+Why Explainable AI Matters

 So far, it all might sound pretty abstract.
 Yet, the problems of unexplainable, uninterpretable AI can be tethered to serious consequences.
 Interpretability plays a vital role in rooting out bias or assumptions in algorithms, for example.